 Milton is a very small town located in the state of New Hampshire.
 With a population of 4,573 people and just one neighborhood, Milton is the 93rd largest community in New Hampshire.

-Milton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Milton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Milton is a town of managers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Milton who work in management occupations (11.49%), office and administrative support (10.64%), and business and financial occupations (10.36%).

-A relatively large number of people in Milton telecommute to their jobs.
-Overall, about 13.42% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 13.42% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Milton has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Milton has few renters and college students.
 But the biggest reason it is quieter in Milton than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Milton may be for you.